Contact: k.kamedula@privat.dk

 Bovirke

-Bovirke was a prominent furniture workshop, founded in the 1940s by Poul.
-H. Lund, Vejle, that played a notable role in the golden age of Danish modern design.
-Although the company only existed for a relatively short time, it left a deep mark on design history through collaborations with groundbreaking designers.
+Bovirke was an influential firm of cabinetmakers (founded in the 1940s by Poul H. Lund, Vejle), that played an important part in the golden age of Danish design.
+As short-lived as it was, the workshop still left a lasting mark on Danish design through its collaborations with leading designers.

 Link til - BO-360 lounge chair and footstool by Erik Ole Jørgensen for Bovirke 1953